twosigma/Cook/scheduler/docs/design-docs/job-groups.md

 ####Choice: No

-The explicit handshake of creating a group first makes it the multiple submission batches case simplier.
+The explicit handshake of creating a group first makes the multiple submission batches case simplier.

 ## Changes to the database

 ### Open question: Have a `group` entity which has a list of `job` entities or have the `job` entity have a ref to a group